-2.2.3 Act.moodCode
+Act.moodCode

-The Act.moodCode is a structural code which is defined as "a code distinguishing whether an Act is conceived of as a factual statement or in some other manner as a command, possibility, goal, etc".
+The Act.moodCode is a structural code which is defined as "a code distinguishing whether an Act is conceived of as a factual statement or in some other manner as a command, possibility, goal, etc.".
 Its values are drawn from the HL7 ActMood vocabulary table.

-2.2.3.1 Potential Overlap
+Potential Overlap

-The values specified in the ActMood vocabulary partially overlap with SNOMED CT representations of [ 408729009 | finding context ] and [ 408730004 | procedure context ].
+The values specified in the ActMood vocabulary partially overlap with SNOMED CT representations of [ 408729009 | finding context |] and [ 408730004 | procedure context |].

-SNOMED CT [ 408729009 | finding context ]:
+SNOMED CT [ 408729009 | finding context |]:

-Represents an assertion that the [ 246090004 | associated finding ] is: present, absent, a goal, a risk or an expectation.
+Represents an assertion that the [ 246090004 | associated finding |] is: present, absent, a goal, a risk or an expectation.

 May also represent an assertion that the presence or absence of a finding is unknown, possible or probable.